< Back to Employer Hub / Learner Hub

 What is the apprenticeship levy?

-The apprenticeship levy is a UK government policy designed to fund apprenticeship training.
-Employers with a pay bill of more than £3 million a year must pay the levy, set at 0.5% of their annual pay bill, minus a £15,000 allowance.
-Payments are made monthly through PAYE.
+The apprenticeship levy is a UK government tax used to fund workforce training.
+Employers with a pay bill of more than £3 million a year must pay the levy, and employers not connected to other companies do not pay it if their pay bill is under £3 million.
+It is set at 0.5% of their annual pay bill, based on the total pay bill and total annual pay bill, minus the levy allowance and apprenticeship levy allowance.
+Payments are made monthly through PAYE alongside income tax and national insurance contributions, with reporting aligned to the financial year.
+It started on 6 April 2017.

 Government guidance: Pay Apprenticeship Levy